Contents

 Service and Support

-No matter how easy the CMS is to use, at times you will need support to work through an issue or resolve a bug.
-You need a support team that is readily available to fix problems quickly.
+No matter how easy the CMS is to use, sometimes you’ll need support to work through an issue or resolve a bug.
+Your support team needs to be readily available to fix problems quickly.

 Custom Content and Design